Microscopy Image Competition

 Competition details

 Finalists will receive a CoraLite fluorescent dye-conjugated antibody.
-Entries may be showcased on the Proteintech website, email newsletter and social media channels.
-Submit your entry using the form on the right.
+Entries may be showcased on the Proteintech website, email newsletter, social media channels and other marketing materials.

 Alongside your image, please include a descriptive figure legend including the following: